-The coarse-grained material generated form the TBM will be stockpiled as applicable (i.e. suitable material) offsite at an upland facility (Willoughby Spit or other determined laydown area) for later use in construction of the tunnel ballast.
+The coarse-grained material generated from the TBM may be stockpiled as applicable (i.e. suitable material) offsite at an onshore facility (Willoughby Spit or other determined laydown area) for later use in construction of the tunnel ballast.

 Material determined suitable for reuse will be transported by barge/truck to predetermined offsite stockpile area.